|Our goal at Morrison Animal Hospital we believe preventative healthcare extends the life of our patients

 veterinary surgeon, we can refer them to one of several veterinary specialty centers in the area.

-Permanent identification with a microchip gives you the best chance of reuniting you with your beloved pet
+Permanent identification with a microchip gives you the best chance of reuniting you with your beloved

-should he or she become lost, or even stolen!
+pet should he or she become lost, or even stolen!

-We've had excellent success reuniting pets with their families using the American Kennel Club's Companion
+We've had excellent success reuniting pets with their families using the American Kennel Club's

-Animal Recovery System microchips.
+Companion Animal Recovery System microchips.

 A microchip, which is the size of a grain of rice and contains your pet's unique identification number, is

 placed under the skin between the shoulder blades.
-Veterinary hospitals, animal shelters, and humane
+Veterinary hospitals, animal shelters, and

-will be contacted and reunited with your pet.
+identified, you will be contacted and reunited with your pet.

 Also, AKC Reunite, which are the chips we use, offer a poison control helpline.
 Lifetime access is only